aleksandernitka/dwiprep/README.md

 * `mode` must be set as either `'all'` or `'a'`, `'list'` or `'l'`, or `'subject'` or `'s'`.
 This determines what data is going to be processed. `'all'` will process all subjects in the `datain` directory, `'list'` will process only subjects specified in the `input` argument, and `'subject'` will process only the subject specified in the `input` argument.
 * `input` what is going to be supplied here depends on the mode selected; fo `'all'` this can be skipped, for `'list'` a valid csv list of subject should be mapped and for `'sub'` one should specify the subject name as a string.
 * `datain` is the directory where the raw data is stored.
 The directory should contain the `sub-XXXXX` directories with the raw data (when running the first step of the pipeline) or derivatives (when running the second and later steps of the pipeline).
+* `gibbs_method` specifies which gibbs deringing method should be used.
+The options are `'mrtrix3'` and `'dipy'`.
+The default is `'mrtrix3'` as it caused less unintended artifacts.
 * `dataout` where the data should be moved to after the processing.
 The directory should contain the `sub-XXXXX` directories with the processed data.
 * `threads` specifies the number of threads to use for the processing.
 The default is all.
 Please note that this currently cannot be relied upon, for example the patch2self method will always use all threads available and at this point I do not know how to control this beast.
 * `telegram` specifies whether to send the status of the processing to the telegram bot.
 The default is `True`, but requires setup of the telegram bot.